dpilch/toucht/README.md

 # toucht
-Create a file from a specified templet.
+Create a file from a specified template.